IkkiSoftware/dotfiles/README.md

 ### Basic Installation

 If you start from scratch (no software installed already) you can invoke the following command.
-It will install the required softwares and clone this repo.
+It will install the required software and clone this repo.

 | Method    | Command                                                                                           	|